 With all documents stored in a central location that is backed up and versioned, it is much easier to track down a lost document.
 And if something does get lost, it can be recovered with minimal effort.

 When it comes to your most critical documents, like service agreements, employee contracts, or NDAs, retaining and tracking down files is crucial for doing business effectively.
 A document management system, like Dropbox, provides safe and secure storage for your electronically signed documents in the cloud so that you can avoid misplacing documents and gain more peace of mind.

 A lack of electronic, centralized filing can eat at revenue due to unnecessary time spent searching for and managing files, and regularly reprinting documents or recreating lost data.

 To paint a clearer picture, on average, it costs $20 to file a single document, $120 to find each misplaced document, and $220 to recreate each document—but a subscription with a document management system like Dropbox Business starts at only $15/month.

 Instead of wasting thousands of pieces of paper printing documents that should stay digital, you can save by quickly emailing a link to your documents and your recipients can access the files from their computers or phones.
 And when it’s time to make edits or re-access documents, not only can you make changes digitally without the need for printing or re-scanning, but you’ll also have each version of the document in your system for safe and easy access.

 Simplify document management with Dropbox

-Good file management software can work wonders to keep your business organised, secure and efficient.
+Good file management software can do wonders to keep your business organized, secure, and efficient.
 Combine that with an electronic signature document management system for speedy contract signing and you can improve contract completion rates by 26% with Dropbox Sign.